KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 **Entropy**, even when collapsed
 into static tension within **Aion**,
-does not return to Zenon.
+does not move toward saturation into Zenon.
 Though present at the stillpoint’s edge,
-it does not look to Source.
+it does not orient toward **Aion**.

 It remains locked in unresolved tension —
 a force that seeks to fragment outward,